raphaeling/my-hitboard/README.md

-[myhitboard](https://myhitboard.vercel.app) is a work-in-progress web application that gives you your own weekly top 10 last.fm (and Spotify in the future) streams with chart updates!
+[myhitboard](https://myhitboard.vercel.app) is a work-in-progress web application that gives you your own weekly top 10 last.fm (and Spotify monthly) song rankings with charts stored in your browser for future reference!
+Other features such as chart comparisons coming soon :)

 ## Getting Started